Academic Standards and Policies

-In addition, students must complete at least 50 percent of all degree requirements (credit hours) at Lakeland.
+In addition, students must complete at least 50% of all degree requirements (credit hours) at Lakeland.

 The commencement ceremony is held in May of each year.
-Students who attain a cumulative grade point average (GPA) in the range of 3.5 to 4.0 through the student’s last fully completed and graded semester will be recognized in the commencement bulletin as graduating “with honors.”
-Specific honors of Summa Cum Laude, Magna Cum Laude, and Cum Laude will not be reflected in the commencement bulletin.
+Students who attain a cumulative grade point average (GPA) in the range of 3.5 to 4.0 through the student’s last fully completed and graded semester will be recognized in the commencement bulletin as graduating Cum Laude, Magna Cum Laude, or Summa Cum Laude.

-Students entitled to commencement honors may wear the gold honors cord at the commencement ceremony.
+Students earning commencement honors may wear the gold honors cord at the commencement ceremony.

 Specially designed sequences leading to the awarding of certificates have been developed in cooperation with industry, commerce and local government to provide opportunities for persons seeking to improve their occupational skills or to retrain for new occupations.